MihikaK0611/Customer-Sentiment-Analysis-for-retail/README.md

 ## Installation and Usage

-For Installation and usage, follow my blog for all the step by step instructions to build this project.
+For Installation and usage, follow my blog for all the step-by-step instructions to build this project: [Project Saadhna: Customer Sentiment Analysis for Retail](https://medium.com/@mihika.khemka/project-saadhna-customer-sentiment-analysis-for-retail-434ccf4e789c)
-Link to my blog

 ## License